anthonysecco/WiCAN-Ford-Transit/README.md

 # WiCAN Ford Transit

-[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using MQTT into Home Assistant.
+[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using [MQTT](https://en.wikipedia.org/wiki/MQTT) into [Home Assistant](https://www.home-assistant.io/).
 This enables custom dashboards (e.g. on a tablet) and automations while driving.

 For now, this project is **read-only**.
-Additionaly complexities related to security and stability are introduce when sending commands on the OBDII interface.
+Additional complexities come into tplay when sending commands via the OBDII interface.

 > ✅ Tested on a 2021 Ford Transit AWD 3.5L EcoBoost (North America)